 - 1/4 cup 100% fruit spread (like Smucker’s simply fruit or Polaner All Fruit)

-- Slice the baguette into approximately 24 slices measuring 1/4″ thick.
+- Slice the baguette into slices measuring about 1/4″ thick.

 - While bread is in the oven, place the cream cheese in a bowl.
 Add honey and stir to combine.
 If necessary, microwave for a few seconds to soften the cream cheese.